 On the other hand, noncontingent reinforcement is not conducted as a follow-up to any action, but typically occurs as unsolicited or general praise.
 While this type of reinforcement is more difficult to tie to certain qualities, therefore making it less effective when it comes to ABA therapy specifically, it can help improve an individual’s self-esteem and bring them more confidence in all areas.

-Within contingent reinforcement, there are a few subcategories that have to do with the intention of the reinforcer.
+Within contingent reinforcement, a few subcategories have to do with the intention of the reinforcer.
 Positive reinforcement is characterized by adding something to increase a certain response – for example, offering a child a sticker when they use their words rather than resorting to aggressive behavior to express their emotions.
 Contrastingly, negative reinforcement occurs when something is withheld to increase a response.
 This could look like holding onto a child’s allowance until they complete their chores, as the incentive of receiving their allowance can help motivate them to complete the task.

-Punishment is another kind of contingent reinforcement and involves offering something negative in response to unwanted behavior.
-Extinction is another variety of reinforcement that can address the same unwanted behaviors but is based on taking away an existing privilege or reward, such as screen time.
+Extinction is another reinforcement that can address the same unwanted behaviors but is based on removing an existing privilege or reward, such as screen time.

 EFFECTIVE REINFORCERS